Center for Jewish Studies at Harvard University

 The Tafsīr, a new translation of the Torah made by R. Saadia Gaon (882–942 C.E.) for Arabic-speaking Jews, was the most important Jewish Bible translation of the Middle Ages.
 Richard Steiner traces the Tafsīr’s history—its ancient and medieval roots, modest beginnings, subsequent evolution, and profound impact on the history of biblical exegesis.

-What Is the Mishnah?: The State of the Field
+What Is the Mishnah?: The State of the Question

 The Mishnah is the foundational document of rabbinic Judaism—rabbinic law is based on the Talmud which, in turn, is based on the Mishnah.
 Yet its sources, genre, and purpose are obscure.
 What Is the Mishnah? collects papers by leading scholars from the United States, Europe, and Israel and gives a clear sense of the direction of Mishnah studies.